ank27/KinetiRover/docs/tutorials/perception-pipeline.md

 2. TF - to visualize coordinate frames
 3. Camera (RGB) - to show the camera view with YOLO detections
 4. PointCloud2 - to visualize the point cloud data
-5. BoundingBoxArray - to show the 3D bounding boxes from Darknet3D
-6. MarkerArray - to visualize detected objects
+5. MarkerArray - to visualize detected objects and 3D bounding boxes
-7. PlanningScene - to show collision objects and planned trajectories
+6. PlanningScene - to show collision objects and planned trajectories

 ## 7. Training Custom YOLO Models